From Cup To Compost

 Our Tea Bags

-If you are a serious home composter and hot compost, they should break down within 8 weeks.
-Again, if you find any stray tea bags just pop them back in to your next starter pile.
+If you are a serious home composter and hot compost, they should break down within a few months.
+If you find any stray tea bags just pop them back in to your next starter pile.

 Now if you don’t compost or have a council food waste bin don’t despair…